Washing machine: Agitation

 An alternative to this oscillating agitator design is the impeller-type washtub pioneered by Hoover on its long-running Hoovermatic series of top-loading machines.
 Here, an impeller (trademarked by Hoover as a "Pulsator") mounted on the side of the tub spins in a constant direction and creates a fast-moving current of water in the tub which drags the clothes through the water along a toroidal path.
 This design was used in the Hoover 0307 washer.
 The impeller design has the advantage of mechanical simplicity – a single-speed motor with belt drive is all that is required to drive the Pulsator with no need for gearboxes or complex electrical controls, but has the disadvantage of lower load capacity in relation to tub size.
 Hoovermatic machines were made mostly in twin-tub format for the European market (where they competed with Hotpoint's Supermatic line which used the oscillating agitator design) until the early 1990s.
 Some industrial garment testing machines still use the Hoover wash action.
 Another alternative involves 'pulsating' the agitator, in other words having an agitator with a reciprocating motion along its vertical axis.
 Some washing machines have agitators that move in an orbiting motion or agitators that nutate at the bottom.
 Special top loading washing machines designed for washing sneakers can incorporate bristles in their agitators.
 Alternatively the inner tub itself can nutate inside the outer tub.

-The many different ways manufacturers have solved the same problem over the years is a good example of many different ways to solve the same engineering problem with different goals, different manufacturing capabilities and expertise, and different patent encumbrances.